MathieuAvila/milendall/README.rst

-Incoherent
+Milendall
 ==========

-Incoherent is a FPS-like game in a voluntarily incoherent maze.
+Milendall is a FPS-like game in a voluntarily incoherent maze.
 It can be played in single- or multi-player modes.

 Mazes can be generated randomly, with various control on the randomness to make them interesting from a game point-of-view.
 A set of pre-computed mazes (levels) are available.